- November 18, 2013

 “A lovely bridge puzzle, with great graphics and physics.”

-“There is less variety, less freedom, the controls are worse... and about the graphics, even in 1440p they still look super pixelated and strange.”
+“There are less variety, less freedom, the controls are worse... and about the graphics, actually, even in 1440p they still look super pixelated and strange.”

-“The 'improved' graphics may be more intensive and pretty, but the GUI is as or more ugly than before, with fewer hotkeys (or at least they are never shown).”
+“The 'improved' graphics may be more intensive and pretty, but the GUI is as or more ugly than BCS with less hotkeys (or at least never shown what they are).”